talha-ah/portfolio/src/components/Resume/data/My Data.md

 - Engineered a scalable microservices architecture that supported a 50% increase in product service loads, leveraging containerization with Docker to ensure high availability and efficient resource utilization.

 - Created onboarding documentation for new employees that was used to onboard 5 employees.
 Provided mentorship and guidance to junior engineers, resulting in a 30% increase in team productivity.

-### Software Engineer

-Jan 2021 - Dec 2022 | Skupreme

-- Boosted the application's functionality and speed by 30%, resulting in a more than $2M increase in value through the implementation of advanced strategies and techniques.

-- Engineered scalable frameworks, implementing best-in-class design principles, achieving and enhanced overall performance metrics by 25%.

-- Orchestrated client collaboration, facilitating demos, and resolving challenges in real-time, resulting in a seamless project development process and a 30% boost in client satisfaction ratings.

-- Provided mentorship to the junior engineers, and guidance to colleagues on best practices and methodologies, developing new and optimizing existing features in a standardized and efficient manner.

 ### Full Stack Developer